 We find that the FFDs for stars with masses $0.3 \leq M/M_\odot \lesssim 3.0$ appear as featureless power-laws.
-The measured slopes are consistent with models of flaring activity as self-organized critical systems ($\alpha \approx 1.4$, \citep{lu1991}) and with that measured for the Sun \cite[$\alpha = 1.65\pm0.1$;][]{deArcangelis06}.
+The measured slopes are consistent with models of flaring activity as self-organized critical systems \citep[$\alpha \approx 1.4$][]{lu1991} and with that measured for the Sun \cite[$\alpha = 1.65\pm0.1$;][]{deArcangelis06}.

 Our lowest mass bin ($0.05 \leq M/M_\odot \leq 0.3$) and our sample of RGB stars do not follow the same trends.
 Stars with $0.05 \leq M/M_\odot \leq 0.3$ show a featureless power-law for flare amplitudes $\geq 5\%$; while power-laws are indicative of a self-organized critical state, the difference in interior structure may result in a shallower flare rate (here, $\alpha\sim1$).
-The most energetic flares have historically been observed on low-mass stars in this bin \cite{feinstein20}.
+The most energetic flares have historically been observed on low-mass stars in this bin \citep{feinstein20}.
 It is possible that because these stars are fully convective and therefore have larger convective cells than other main sequence stars, they produce more energetic flares.
 Similarly, red giants have larger convective cells and display even shallower slopes in their FFD.
 We also note that our bins of stars with $1.7 < M/M_\odot \leq 3.0$ and RGB stars have the fewest number of flares (Table~\ref{tab:stats}) and while we are able to measure the slopes of these FFDs, they are incomplete to the lowest- and highest-amplitude flares.

-Finally, we compare our measured FFD slopes to those presented by previous authors in Figure~\ref{fig:compare}.
-Previous studies used an order of magnitude fewer flaring events than ours, and tend to report steeper slopes ($\alpha \sim 2$) than the ones measured here.
+Finally, we compare our measured FFD slopes from our cumulative distribution to those presented by previous authors in Figure~\ref{fig:compare}.
+Previous studies used an order of magnitude fewer flaring events than ours, and tend to report shallower slopes ($\alpha \sim 1$) than the ones measured here.
 The variation in measured slopes arises based on sample size/selection, and the cadence of the analyzed data (from 1- to 30-minute cadence).
 This discrepancy may also be explained by fewer high-amplitude events in the samples, given their rarity.
 In this study, we also extended our measurement of flare rates to include a broader stellar mass and evolutionary stage range.